simple-login/app/README.md

 > Sender Policy Framework (SPF) is an email authentication method designed to detect forging sender addresses during the delivery of the email

 Similar to DKIM, setting up SPF is highly recommended.
 Add a TXT record for `mydomain.com` with the value `v=spf1 mx -all`.
 What it means is only your server can send email with `@mydomain.com` domain.
-To verify, you can use `dig mydomain.com txt`.
+To verify, you can use `dig mydomain.com txt`

 #### DMARC (optional) TODO